Fix: BSOD After System Reset in Windows

 Uninstall the conflicting program

-2. Choose View installed updates from the left pane.
+2. Click View installed updates on the left.

 Uninstall the update